-Facilities for passengers in need of assistance: passengers with reduced mobility, non-seers, reserved parking for the disabled, pet areas, children alone, facilities (bathrooms, phones and accessible doors) and up to a Multisensory Room to more comfortably wait for the flight.
+Facilities for passengers in need of assistance: passengers with reduced mobility, non-seers, reserved parking for the disabled, pet areas, children alone, Nursing mothers, facilities (bathrooms, phones and accessible doors) and up to a Multisensory Room to more comfortably wait for the flight.

 If you are a non-disabled ticket passenger requiring wheelchair service or similar assistance, please contact your airline.
 Each airline coordinates its own wheelchair assistance.
 For a directory of airline phone numbers and website addresses, click here